 You should consider the alternatives such as simply burying your animal, keeping a photograph or commissioning a sculpture/portrait.

-Taxidermy is an art If you decide to go ahead with modeling your animal, please choose a taxidermist by the quality of their work, not their price or location.
+Taxidermy is an art If you decide to go ahead with modelling your pet, please choose a taxidermist by the quality of their work, not their price or location.
 If they are too expensive or you do not like their location, DO NOT HAVE THE ITEM DONE.
-You should expect to pay approximately twice the cost of a wild species, as there will be a lot more work in the project.
+You should expect to pay approximately twice the cost of a wild species as there will be a lot more work in the project.

 I get a considerable number of journalists wishing to talk to me or customers of mine about pet taxidermy.
 I actually get more enquiries from journalists regarding pets than I do from pet owners!

 Please only contact me if you appreciate the fact that pet taxidermy is a minuscule part of the trade.
-You can also find more information on the art of taxidermy at the Guild of Taxidermists' website.
+You can also find more information on the art of taxidermy from the Guild of Taxidermists.

 Repair: If the item is not very valuable, this can be done by your local taxidermist (have a look in your local Yellow Pages).